-4.10 The proposal as it stands does not meet the PPF principles.
+The proposal as it stands does not meet the PPF principles.
 We would enter into negotiations with the various stakeholders in the business to address the following points:

 - A substantial cash payment to the scheme which is significantly better than the "going concern" insolvency outcome will be required.
 Although £1 million is better than the insolvency outcome, it is not proportionate when compared to the s75 buyout debt. - An equity stake of at least 33 per cent in the company will be required as the new shareholders are the existing management team. - Other creditors who would otherwise face a loss benefit disproportionately from the proposal.
 In particular, the bank will have the opportunity to recover significantly more of its money over time.
-This means we would seek a more appropriate "price" from the bank, perhaps by it agreeing to convert a substantial proportion of its debt to equity. - The company will have to cover any liability for staff employed to administer the pension scheme that might transfer to the PPF as a result of the rescue. - The ongoing company will pay the costs and fees incurred by the trustees and PPF in completing the transaction. - 4.11.
-If it was not possible to address these points and demonstrably comply with our principles, the proposal would be rejected.
-The employer would then enter insolvency and the pension scheme would receive virtually nothing in terms of recovery from the insolvency. - 4.12.
-Alternatively, proposals that can be improved through negotiation to a point where they achieve demonstrable compliance with the PPF's principles will result in an improved position for the scheme and in turn will also reduce the burden on our levy payers.
+This means we would seek a more appropriate 'price' from the bank, perhaps by them agreeing to convert a substantial proportion of their debt to equity.